sunpy/sunraster/joss_paper/paper.md

 components of their dataset individually.
 It also makes the development of analysis workflows quicker, more reliable, and easier to understand, thus boosting users' productivity.
+Currently there is no other Python package that supports the specific needs of solar slit-spectrograph data analysis in this way.

 # Community Applications